Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 She loves the game of soccer & was a Division 1 soccer recruit in college.
 Her travel team, the Dragons, was one of the best in the state of PA.
 Talk about great memories. :)

 She despises factory farms.
 My God, they are horrid.
+They are the worst of humanity.

 Most of Dr. Eeks’ charitable causes involve animals, mainly because they are better than humans. #justsayin

-She thinks we take life too seriously.
+She thinks we take life and ourselves too seriously.
 I mean, when the sun melts and kills Earth (or a nuke does it first), who gives a shit about your trophies, looks, salary or credentials?
 Plus, think about all the life in space…yet to be discovered by us…that probably flies by Earth and thinks, “What idiots.”

 Intellectual humility goes a long way.